 Preclinical research aims to identify promising therapeutic candidates and determine if they meet safety and efficacy benchmarks to move into clinical trials.
 Flow cytometry can be used in both preclinical research and clinical trials but must be in compliance with Good Laboratory Practices (GLP) and Good Clinical Laboratory Practices (GCLP) in order to satisfy the regulatory requirements and industry standards for experimental therapies that may at some point be destined for treating patients.
-Consider these key elements required for a GLP/GCLP-compliant flow cytometry assay as you assess your preclinical and clinical research needs.
+Consider these key elements required for flow cytometry assays for GLP/GCLP-compliance as you assess your preclinical and clinical research needs.

 A flow cytometer is essential for running a flow cytometry assay, and any electronic or computer equipment, including flow cytometers, used for preclinical or clinical studies must undergo instrument validation procedures in order to be compliant.
 Instrument validation assures that all components of the flow cytometer, including the optics and fluidics, are meeting specific validation parameters.
 In this way, the data produced by the flow cytometer can be considered reliable from the perspective of the instrumentation.